smart-edge-open/specs/doc/cicd/openness-helm.md

    weavenet_cidr_enabled: false
    ```

-To customize values and upgrade, user can modify values.yaml file of the helm charts and use `helm upgrade`.
+To customize values and upgrade, users can modify the values.yaml file for the helm charts and use `helm upgrade`.
 (More details refer to [Helm Commands Guidance](https://helm.sh/docs/helm/))

 # References